nitsanavni/katas/fizzbuzz-typist-approvals/prompt.md

 @./test_fizzbuzz.py.approved
 @!./test.sh

-only update the approved file
+only change relevant files

+only do this:
+have the test go up to 35